Special Educational Needs Policy

 One of the most important parts of our assessment and support of students comes from the constant communication between staff.
-Tutors feedback to subject teachers, subject teachers feed back to the SEN Team and staff discuss individual students.
 This is done both informally and during our weekly staff meetings.

 Each student has a tutor who is responsible for keeping an overview of the student’s needs within the school.
 This is the person a student will go to if he has a problem and also the person who will be approached by other staff if they see problems from their point of view.
 This support is on-going and informal but is supplemented by termly tutorials where each member of staff feeds back to the tutor how a student is doing and this is discussed, at length, with the student.

-More generally we try to foster a good relationship with the LEA as their support through educational psychologists and other professionals is invaluable.
-For each student with a statement there will be an annual statement review meeting with the student, their parents or carers, an educational psychologist and the school’s SENCO.
+Even though we are an independent learning community we can have a number of students with Local Education Authority (LEA) EHCPs.
+Generally, we try to foster a good relationship with the LEA as their support through educational psychologists and other professionals is invaluable.
+For each student with a plan there will be an annual statement review meeting with the student, their parents or carers, an educational psychologist and the school’s SENCO.
 These meetings can also be attended by other relevant professionals, for example a careers adviser.
-A record of the annual review is sent to all present and the county special education team (C.SET).
-Because of the individual education planning and support given to all students at Sands we do not do formal Individual Education Plans (IEPs) for statement students.
+A record of the annual review is sent to the LEA special education team SENACT.

 Special consideration in exams